 Under the Article 4(1) of the Reception Act, Fedasil may refuse or withdraw the assignment of a reception place if:

-1. Such a place has been abandoned by the asylum seeker.
-This applies in cases where the asylum seeker is absent for 3 consecutive days without prior notice or for more than 10 nights in one month (with or without prior notice).
-The asylum seeker is then ‘de-registered’ from the centre and has the right to ask for a new place.
-In the context of the reception crisis that started in 2021, this measure is still applied: in 2022, 1593 persons were expelled from their centre due to absence without permission.[19]
-No figures are available for 2023.
-However, asylum seekers who are thus de-registered from their centre are not able to re-integrate the reception network due to a lack of places in the context of the current reception crisis.
-Consequently, they must register on the waiting list of Fedasil, which leads to a waiting time of several months before they are able to re-integrate the reception network.
+- Such a place has been abandoned by the asylum applicant.
+This applies in cases where the asylum applicant is absent for 3 consecutive days without prior notice or for more than 10 nights in one month (with or without prior notice).
+The asylum applicant is then ‘de-registered’ from the centre and has the right to ask for a new place.
+In 2024, 2,279 persons were de-registered on the basis of this ground.[34]
+In the context of the reception centre, single male applicants without special vulnerability are in that case not able to re-integrate the reception network due to a lack of places in the context of the current reception crisis.
+Consequently, they must re-register on the waiting list of Fedasil, which leads to a waiting time of several months before they are able to re-integrate the reception network (see Criteria and restrictions to access reception conditions).

 Article 4(3) of the Reception Act prescribes that the decisions of revocation or limitation of reception conditions should always: